jamesbmadden/worldxplore/README.md

 WorldXPlore is a 🛠 work in progress 🛠 game about exploring a randomly generated world, gathering resources, and surviving.

 WASD controls can be used to move the character around the world.
+Inventory can be accessed with E, and the game can be paused with ESC, where you can access world saving/loading, and quitting.
 Interacting with tiles is not yet implemented.

 ## Supported Platforms
 | Platform | Status |